"A consummate musician and artist with a Hebridean connection, a love for Border Ballads, and a voice to coax the angels down to earth."

 "[Danz] makes an immediate impact on the spectator by her driving, intense assault, cutting through the dross and building passionate melodic constructs.
 It isn’t all blood and guts: she can produce the gentlest, almost inaudible harmonics and shows a deft hand at projecting calm and transparent lines... she attracted attention for the determination and compulsion shown in her performance style… hurtling into the improvised-sounding central line with awesome ferocity."

-A recent recipient of a Creative Scotland Muriel Spark 100 grant, Jessica is currently writing a new work for violin and string quartet inspired by a selection of Spark's poetry, which will be premiered at this year's Faclan Festival.
-Other 2018 projects include the release of two new solo albums, and the development of a chamber opera.
+A recent recipient of a Creative Scotland Muriel Spark 100 grant, Jessica is currently writing a new work for violin and string quartet inspired by a selection of Spark's poetry, which will be performed at the Scottish Poetry Library in November.
+Other 2018 projects include the release of two solo albums, and the development of a chamber opera.